tanzania training and research center

 APOPO’s Headquarters and Training & Research Center is based in Morogoro, Tanzania.
 It’s here that for 20 years, the detection rats technology has been researched and developed.

 Breeding pairs are matched from past star performers.
 Occasionally local wild male rats are captured using humane traps and paired with APOPO-bred female rats in order to ensure gene pool diversity.
 The wild rats are released within 2 months before habituation.
 The rats take around 5 weeks to conceive and males are then separated to protect the young pups.
 A rat litter is generally between one and five pups that remain undisturbed with their mothers for 3 weeks before they begin their training.

-After 3 weeks, the first step to becoming a HeroRAT is taken when the pups begin their “socialization”.
+At 4 weeks, the first step to becoming a HeroRAT is taken when the pups begin their “socialization”.
 APOPO handlers gently carry them around, introducing them to sights, sounds, smells and noises, to adapt them to the training environment and their handlers.

 Once the rats have learned clicker/rewards, they are then trained to discriminate between everyday smells and their target scent (either TNT odor, or the smell of TB-positive sputum samples).
 From here on in they will be deployed as either mine detecting rats (MDR) or TB detection rats (TBDR).
 The rats are introduced to a strong target scent that will be gradually lowered in strength, while dummy scents are gradually added and the training area expanded.
 Eventually the rats will be able to sniff out TNT or Tuberculosis in real-life conditions.